50 business lessons from Anthony Bourdain’s ‘Kitchen Confidential’

 Working clean and tidy

-“Messy station equals messy mind,” said Bourdain.
+“Messy station equals messy mind,” said Anthony Bourdain in one of his best quotes and life lesson.
 It can also hamper one’s performance.

 Showing professionalism, not artistry